Reed-Yuan/geo-elm/README.md

 # geo-elm
-Demo of map visualization with ELM programming language: http://elm-lang.org/
+Demo of GPS visualization with ELM programming language: http://elm-lang.org/

 Demo site: http://geo-elm.bitballoon.com/ (Currently only works with Chrome)

-This is a prove-of-concept project to see how Functional Reactive Programming (FRP) could be introduced to GIS world to improve user experience with interactive UI and smooth animation.
+This is a prove-of-concept project to see how Functional Reactive Programming (FRP) could be introduced to GIS world and improve user experience with interactive UI and smooth animation.

 Map projection code is ported from Python code from:http://www.maptiler.org/google-maps-coordinates-tile-bounds-projection/